Skin Care Emulsion – Complete Guide

 For example, some emulsions can contain gentle BHAs to treat acne from within the skin and exfoliate.

-Because emulsions are extra hydrating, they can still moisturize oily and acne-prone skin without clogging the pores.
+Because emulsions are extra hydrating, they can still moisturise oily and acne-prone skin without clogging the pores.
 Now you can kiss blemishes goodbye!

 Keep Oil Production At Bay

-A big misconception regarding oily skin is that they don’t need to moisturize.
-Most people think that oil is the same as moisture when they’re different.
-Oily skin still needs to be moisturized to combat oil production.
+Most people think oil is the same as moisture, even though it’s different.
+Oily skin still needs to be moisturised to combat oil production.

 Emulsions are water-based and fast-absorbing, making them ideal for nourishing oily skin types and keeping oil production at bay.